amitkgupta/adventofcode.com/README.md

 # Status

-- 2015 - first year, all code, all stars
-- 2016/7 - not sure why solution is wrong
-- 2016/11 - haven't tried, looks toilsome
+## 2015

+First year of Advent of Code.
+All code done, all stars obtained

+## 2016

+Mostly done, except:

+- Day 11: in progress
-- 2016/22p2 - input looks impossible
+- Day 22 part 2: input looks impossible

+## 2017

-- 2017 - no code or stars
+No code or stars

+## 2018

-- 2018 - some code, no stars (different account?)
+Some code, no stars (different account?)

+## 2019

-- 2019 - little code, little stars
+Little code, few stars

+## 2020

-- 2020 - no code, all stars
+No code, no stars

-- 2021/20-25 - in progress (current year)
+## 2021

+Current year.
+All code and stars for Days 1-20.
+Days 21-25 not yet released.